basecamp/handbook/benefits-and-perks.md

 This Program does not have any set expiration date, but the company reserves the right to amend it or cancel it at any time.
 You forfeit your shares in the liquidity pool if you resign or are terminated from Basecamp.

 ## Year-end Gift
 At the end of every year, Basecamp gives a thank-you gift to employees.
 Beginning in 2021, this gift comes in the form of a cash bonus.
 The bonus is accompanied by a beautiful keepsake that contains ideas & inspiration for how to use your bonus, but ultimately how you spend it or save it is up to you.

-# Practical assistance

 ## Home Office Set-up
 Since you work remotely, we want to make sure your home office is comfortable.
 You can expense up to $1,000 to furnish your home office, every three years.
 During your first year at Basecamp, you can expense up to $2,000.

 ## Awair
 The air you breathe in your home affects your health, productivity, and overall quality of life.
 We offer every new employee at Basecamp an [Awair Element](https://www.getawair.com/home/element) to monitor your indoor air quality.

 ## Coworking Space Stipend
 Basecamp will pay up to $200/month for you to use towards renting coworking space in your city.
 Please make sure you're using a true coworking space that's meant solely for working, not a club or social space.

 ## Expense Account
 If you work in the US, you should carry a Basecamp American Express card in your name.
 You can use the card for any work-related expenses, such as travel, software, or office supplies.
 If you have any doubts about whether or not to expense something, just ask.
 We require a receipt for all expenses of $50 or more.
 When you do buy something with the card, get a receipt!
 Take a photo of that receipt, and upload the receipt and then tag your expense in [Expensify](https://www.expensify.com).

 If you work outside the US, the same expense policy applies, but you'll be unable to carry a Basecamp American Express card.
 Instead, you'll use [Expensify](https://www.expensify.com) to manually log any expenses you incur.
 Andrea will be notified of your expense and will initiate a bank transfer within Expensify for your reimbursement.

 Overall, we trust our employees to spend money wisely.
 If you’re booking a meet-up flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
 If you’re attending a conference on behalf of Basecamp, we'll buy your meals.
 Just try to stay away from caviar and champagne at dinner (okay, maybe once if you have a great day to celebrate).

 Speaking of conferences – try to limit your attendance at professional conferences to once a year.
 Don't extend your hotel stay too far to either side of the conference schedule; you should be traveling specifically to attend the conf.
-Our conference budget guidelines mirror our mini meet-up budget guidelines; you can find those in [Basecamp](https://3.basecamp.com/2914079/buckets/22311406/documents/4347682694)!
+Our conference budget guidelines mirror our mini meet-up budget guidelines; you can find those in [Basecamp](https://3.basecamp.com/2914079/buckets/22311406/documents/4347682694).

-If you ever have questions about conference travel or need guidance about what “spend it wisely” means, just ask!